lollcat/fab-torch/README.md

 If you use this code in your research, please cite it as:

 > Laurence I. Midgley, Vincent Stimper, Gregor N. C. Simm, Bernhard Schölkopf, José Miguel
 > Hernández-Lobato.
-Flow Annealed Importance Sampling Bootstrap.
-ArXiv, abs/2208.01893, 2022.
+Flow Annealed Importance Sampling Bootstrap. arXiv preprint arXiv:2208.01893, 2022.

 **Bibtex**